 * Supports the Palestinians’ “right of return”

-- Argues that suicide bombings are a result of the oppressive conditions in which Palestinians live
+* Claims that Palestinian suicide bombings are a result of the oppressive conditions in which they live

 After earning a graduate degree at the Johns Hopkins University School of Advanced International Studies, Ruebner went to work for the Congressional Research Service (CRS) as an analyst in Middle East affairs.
 He later left CRS and went on to co-found Jews for Peace in Palestine and Israel (JPPI), a (now defunct) Washington, DC-based group of American Jews who viewed Israel as the chief cause of tensions in the Middle East, and who believed that peace in the region was contingent upon the implementation and enforcement of United Nations resolutions mandating a host of Israeli concessions.
 As the executive director of JPPI (which was a member group of the United For Peace and Justice coalition), Ruebner oversaw numerous delegations to Israel and collaborated with other “peace” organizations including American Muslims for Jerusalem, the International Solidarity Movement, Jewish Unity for a Just Peace (JUNITY), Women in Black, and the Women’s Coalition for Peace.